Quasi-Symmetries of Determinantal Point Processes: Multiplicative functionals and regularization

-\end{proposition} Proof.
-It suffices to prove the estimate
+\end{proposition} \begin{proof} It suffices to prove the estimate

-and (\ref{l2}) follows by multiplicativity (perhaps with a different constant).
+and (\ref{l2}) follows by multiplicativity (\ref{multiplicat}).
 It suffices to establish (\ref{l1}) in the case when the set $\{x\in E: g(x)\neq 1\}$ is bounded, as the general case follows by Fatou's lemma.
 Now there exists a constant $C_2>0$ such that